the-short-circuit/website/content/_index.en.md

     {{< hextra/feature-card
          icon="globe"
          title="Where does the project operate?"
-         subtitle="At the moment, the project operates only in Georgia, but we are actively seeking volunteers and neurologists specializing in multiple sclerosis in Armenia, Turkey, Serbia, and other countries."
+         subtitle="Consultations for finding doctors and support groups are available in Georgia.
+Additionally, since June 2024, project specialists have been sharing information on multiple sclerosis treatment methods in Latvia, Germany, and Estonia.<br><br>We are actively seeking volunteers and neurologists specializing in multiple sclerosis in Armenia, Turkey, Serbia, and other countries."
     >}}
     {{< hextra/feature-card
          icon="at-symbol"